parrisma/gmcp/README.md

 ## Architecture

-gplot uses a modular architecture:
+gofr-plot uses a modular architecture:

 - **Handlers**: Each chart type has its own handler class
 - **Themes**: Pluggable theme system for consistent styling